mahenrathod/datascience-notebooks/README.md

 # Data Science Notebooks

-This project is created for the sole purpose of learning data science in my own way.
+This repo is created for the sole purpose of learning data science in my own way.
 It consists of jupyter notebooks having following list of experiments:
 * Supervised Learning
 * Unsupervised Learning